isomerpages/moe-sgs/_student-development/CO CURRICULAR ACTIVITIES (CCA)/Earth Club.md

 ![](/images/CCA%20Earth%20Club/Slide1-3-250x250.png)

-Earth Club members will acquire knowledge on environmental sustainability, horticultural skills, and gain a better understanding of green industries and applications through our partnership with external organisations such as NParks and PUB.
-They will be given the platform to initiate eco-projects around the school, plan Values-in-Action (VIA) projects to contribute back to the community, as well as participate in external competitions and conferences.
+<p style="text-align: justify;"> Earth Club members will acquire knowledge on environmental sustainability, horticultural skills, and gain a better understanding of green industries and applications through our partnership with external organisations such as NParks and PUB.
+They will be given the platform to initiate eco-projects around the school, plan Values-in-Action (VIA) projects to contribute back to the community, as well as participate in external competitions and conferences. </p>

-Through these various learning opportunities, our CCA aims to develop in them leadership, social and cooperative skills, as well as inculcate values of teamwork, responsibility and commitment.
+<p style="text-align: justify;"> Through these various learning opportunities, our CCA aims to develop in them leadership, social and cooperative skills, as well as inculcate values of teamwork, responsibility and commitment. </p>

 <figure>
 <img src="/images/CCA%20Earth%20Club/Slide2-3-768x432.png">